 Duncan, who passed away in 2016, recalled the organization’s early focus on improving the health of women and families, something that remains a core part of PATH today.
 “Our work has allowed us to go into women’s homes,” Duncan says, “and while there meet their children, their parents, their aunts, and their uncles and really get to know them, sharing the problems, joys, aspirations, and the beauty of the family unit.”

-Says PATH president and CEO Steve Davis, “Over 30-plus years, the landscape of global health and development has expanded, bringing with it new partners, new tools, and new opportunities to scale up the impact of our work.
+Says PATH president and CEO Steve Davis, “Over nearly 40 years, the landscape of global health and development has expanded, bringing with it new partners, new tools, and new opportunities to scale up the impact of our work.
 But at its core, our job remains the same: find and bring forward the innovative solutions that change families’ lives for the better.”

 At PATH, we’re continuing to work toward a world where health is within reach for everyone.